What Discoveries Were Made by Stephen Hawking?

 Stephen Hawking has published many popular books in his field, and, unlike other cosmologists, his work is work is extremely accessible to everyday readers who aren't well-versed in the terminology of physics, mathematics or cosmology.
 His writing is clear, concise and full of humour, which is a fascinating and refreshing change since the concepts he proposes within the text are grandiose.
 Below is a list of some of the more accessible books Stephen Hawking has published:

 - Black Holes and Baby Universes and Other Essays (1994)

 - The Nature of Space and Time (1996)

 - The Future of Spacetime (2002)

 - The Theory of Everything (2002)

 - God Created Integers: The Mathematical Breakthroughs that Changed History (2005)

 - The Grand Design (2010)

-His writing reminds me very much of Carl Sagan's.
-They came to the same conclusion about the existence of God.
+Hawking also wrote several children's books with the help of his daughter and co-author, Lucy.
+His writing reminds one very much of Carl Sagan's, and the two came to the same conclusion on the topic of the existence of God.